linkml/linkml/sphinx/generators/pydantic.rst

 Additional Notes
 ----------------
 LinkML contains two Python generators.
-The Pydantic dataclass generator is specifically useful for FastAPI, but is newer and less full featured than the standard `Python generator <python.html>`_.
+The Pydantic dataclass generator is specifically useful for FastAPI, but is newer and less full featured than the standard :doc:`Python generator <generators/python>`.

 Biolink Example